-The more serious etiquette schools are about robots.
 It is not enough to know how to treat other people.
 You must also learn the expectations of service intelligences, planning intelligences, and hybrid mediators.

-Service robots, the ones that carry trays, fold linens, or guide you through clinics, are trained to respond warmly to acknowledgment.
+Service intelligences, the ones that carry trays, fold linens, or guide you through clinics, are trained to respond warmly to acknowledgment.
 It is considered polite to thank them, not because they require gratitude, but because their affective modules reflect it back.
-A nod to a service drone is worth more than silence, otherwise you are judged as cold, "machine-rude."
+A nod to a service drone is worth more than silence, otherwise you are judged as cold.
+It was, after all, designed based on 20th century etiquette, so, unsurprisingly that's what we encoded.

 Planning intelligences are different.
 These systems allocate housing, transit, medical schedules.
 They are not unitary, but etiquette treats them as if they were personalities, each with a slightly different mood.
 Some districts prefer deferential language, like "May I request variance approval?"
 Others expect blunt clarity: "Swap bandwidth for water, district seven."
-The wrong style can earn you a flagged correction: not a punishment, but a reminder that you failed the cultural register.
+The wrong style can earn you a flagged correction: a reminder that you failed the cultural register.